Key takeaways on top-down and bottom-up budgeting

 What is bottom-up budgeting?

-With a bottom-up approach, the lower management and employees create a budget and send it up the management chain for approval, where it finally gets to the Office of the CFO.
+If top-down budgeting is prescriptive, bottom-up budgeting is descriptive.
+With a bottom-up approach, the lower management and employees create a budget and send it up the management chain for approval, where it finally gets to the office of the CFO.

-Then, in an iterative process, the Office of the CFO suggests changes to the budget and sends it back down, and so on, until everybody reaches an agreement.
+Then, in an iterative process, the CFO suggests changes to the budget and sends it back down, and so on, until everybody reaches an agreement.
+In other words, the CFO creates a master budget with input from the entire company.

 Bottom-up budgeting has a few unique strengths: